 Having learned from his father Barry Weisbord, a pioneer of stallion syndication in the 1980’s, Bradley is well versed in all aspects of the stallion syndication process.
-While working for Zayat Stables in his early career, Bradley was able to be involved in negotiations for many G1 winning stallions heading to stud.
-His resume continued to build working on the sale and syndication for G1 Kentucky Derby and G1 Dubai World Cup winner Animal Kingdom.
-Bradley has purchased stallion shares in 8 of the top 10 syndicated stallions in America as well as represented both buyers and sellers in the highest priced stallion share ever traded (Tapit 2014).
+While working for Zayat Stables early in his career, Bradley was able to be involved in negotiations for many G1 winning stallions heading to stud (Bodemeister, Eskendereya, Pioneerof the Nile).
+His résumé continued to build working on the sale and syndication for G1 Kentucky Derby and G1 Dubai World Cup winner Animal Kingdom to Godolphin / Arrowfield.
+Bradley has purchased stallion shares in 8 of the top 10 syndicated stallions in America as well as represented most of the major both buyers and sellers in the World in the space

 G1 Winner Pioneerof the Nile raced for Zayat Stables LLC to a second place finish in the 2009 Kentucky Derby.
 Bradley Weisbord soon joined Zayat Stables as racing and stallion manager and was influential in managing Pioneerof the Nile’s first four years at stud.
 The resulting progeny were extraordinary, with multiple Classic contenders from his first crop and was the 2015 leading third crop stallion largely in part to his history making son, 2015 Horse of the Year, 3-year-old Male Champion, Triple Crown champion and G1 Breeders’ Cup Classic winner American Pharoah.
 BSW Bloodstock purchased 17 Shares in the stallion between 2014 and 2016 for clients.
 Tragically, Pioneerof the Nile died during the 2019 breeding season of complications from a heart attack.

 After a dominating performance in the G2 Fountain of Youth and a 10 length romp in the G1 Wood Memorial, Eskendereya was forced to retire early as the favorite for the 2010 Kentucky Derby.
 It was then that BSW assisted Ahmed Zayat in brokering the syndication of Eskendereya to Stonestreet Farms.
 He entered stud at $30,000 and sired G1 winner Mor Spirit before being sold to Japan in 2017.